-An 22.
+An 14.
 Introduction to Sociocultural Anthropology.
-9 units (3-0-6); first, second terms.
+9 units (3-0-6); second term.
 Introduction to anthropological theory.
 Exploration of the diversity of human culture.
 Examination of the relationship between ecology, technology, and subsistence, patterns of marriage and residence, gender and sexual division of labor, reproduction, kinship, and descent.
 Links between economic complexity, population, social stratification, political organization, law, religion, ritual, and warfare are traced.
 Ethnic diversity and interethnic relations are surveyed.
 The course is oriented toward understanding the causes of cross-cultural variation and the evolution of culture.
 Instructor: Ensminger.

 An 97.
 Undergraduate Research.
 Units to be arranged; any term.
 Prerequisites: advanced Anthropology and instructor’s permission.
 This course offers advanced undergraduates the opportunity to pursue research in Anthropology individually or in a small group.
 Graded pass/fail.

 An 101.
 Selected Topics in Anthropology.
 Units to be determined by arrangement with the instructor; offered by announcement.
 Topics to be determined by instructor.
 Instructor: Staff.

 An/PS 127.
 Corruption.
 9 units (3-0-6); second term.
 Prerequisites: AN 22 or PS 12.
 Corruption taxes economies and individuals in both the developing and the developed world.
 We will examine what corruption means in different places and contexts, from grand financial scandals to misappropriation of development funds, ethnic patronage, and the theft of elections.
 How do we measure it?
 What are its costs and social consequences?
 What are its correlates?
 Does freedom of information matter?
 Students will read across a range of topics, and write an in-depth research paper on one topic.
 Limited enrollment.
 Instructor: Ensminger.